ietf-wg-acme/acme/draft-ietf-acme-acme.md

 # Deployment Model and Operator Experience

-The guiding use case for ACME is obtaining certificates for Web sites (HTTPS {{!RFC2818}}).
+The guiding use case for ACME is obtaining certificates for websites (HTTPS {{!RFC2818}}).
 In this case, the user's web server is intended to speak for one or more domains, and the process of certificate issuance is intended to verify that this server actually speaks for the domain(s).